opencap/protocol/API/AddressQuery.md

 Each address_type has it's [own file](/AddressTypes/README.md) in this repo specifying the details and ID number.

 The endpoint must be served over HTTPS on port 443.

+It is ideal for the DNS record of the REST API be secured using DNSSEC to mitigate against man-in-the-middle attacks, but not required.

 Request: